 While each region of the United States faces a unique combination of weather and climate events, every state in the country has been impacted by at least one billion-dollar disaster since 1980.
-Since 1980, there have been 99 of these disasters that have affected at least some part of Texas, while only one event has impacted Hawaii (Hurricane Iniki in 1992).
+Since 1980, there have been more than 100 of these events that have affected at least some part of Texas, while only one event has impacted Hawaii (Hurricane Iniki in 1992).

 Wildfires are most common west of the Plains states and in several Southeastern states.
 Inland flood events—not caused by tropical cyclones—often occur in states near large rivers or the Gulf of Mexico, which is a warm source of moisture to fuel rainstorms.
 Drought impacts are mostly focused in the Southern and Plains states where crop and livestock assets are densely populated.
 Severe local storm events are common across the Plains, Southeast, and Ohio River Valley states.
 And, winter storm impacts are concentrated in the Northeastern states while tropical cyclone impacts range from Texas to New England but also impact many inland states.

 In total, the Central, South, and Southeast regions typically experience a higher frequency of billion-dollar disasters than other regions.

 To visualize the the frequency and cost of billion-dollar disasters, see our mapping tool.